emposha/PHP-Shell-Detector/README.md

 Changelog
 ---------
+ - 1.61 added new way to send suspicious files, some css & code fixes, new shells signatures added

  - 1.6 added support to indicate not shell files (but still those files need  to be removed), loader indicator added

  - 1.52 noindex meta tag added (to remove script from search results), scann all files options added: extension = *